Hazardous Waste Disposal

 Leave a message on the appropriate Hazmat phone line to notify Hazardous Materials Services that your radioactive waste is ready for collection (see collection schedule below).

 Each liquid or solid radioactive waste container must have a separate Radioactive Waste Disposal Authorization.
 Multiple stock vials can be listed on a single Radioactive Waste Disposal Authorization.

 Scintillation vials must be listed on a Scintillation Vial Tag.

 Carcasses must have Carcass Tag.

 Biohazard Container Waste Cards or Labels

 Effective Jan.
-8, 2012, all Chematix labs must use the Bioactive Material waste card to submit their biohazard containers for collection.
+8, 2012, all Chematix labs must use the Bio Hazardous waste card to submit their biohazard containers for collection.
 One waste card is required for each container and the estimated weight for each container provided.
 Multiple containers of the same weight can be generated easily.
 At the time of collection, HMS will replace containers on a one-for-one basis.
 If more containers are required, contact HMS via email to arrange for the delivery of additional containers.

 All non-Chematix labs must attach a Biohazard Waste label to each bucket or box.
 Contact HMS via email for a copy of the label file.

 The preferred method for closing a biohazard bucket is to use a rubber mallet.
 Hold lid in place with your hand at the 9 o’clock position and strike the edge of the lid at the 3 o’clock position.
 The blow must be quite forceful to properly seal the lid.
 Rotate the bucket 60 degrees and repeat until the lid is secured.
 If you can fit a finger between the bottom lip of the lid and the bucket ring it is not properly closed.
 Remove any excess dust and visible liquid residue from bucket’s exterior with a damp paper towel.